MODEFI bike paired APP

 Modefi is a bike redesign project I completed alongside two other classmates.
 In the research phase of our project we came to understand the difficulties that cyclists face daily.
 With the redesign we chose to focus on the physical aspects of how their cycling experiences could improve.
 After we finished the project, I took another look at what we learned in the research phase about the struggles that cyclists face, and designed this app.

 Early in our research of cycling experiences in cities, we found one significant issue that was a commonality.
-A majority of cyclists have, at some point, faced an obstruction, inconvenience, or hazard in the bike lane or roadways.
-These problems are often inevitable - but bikers are not aware of these issues, often until it is too late.
+A majority of cyclists have, at some point, faced an obstruction, inconvenience, or hazard in the bike lane or roadway (ranging from parked cars to trash bins to construction zones!).
+These problems are often inevitable - but bikers have no way of being aware of these issues, often until it is too late.
 The Modefi App responds to this need by taking advantage of the community of bikers in the area, and providing a forum for that community to report issues in the roadways.
 The app will then alert other cyclists in the area, fostering communication amongst cyclers and therefore creating a safer experience in the city.

 After interviewing several cyclists that we met in Atlanta, it became obvious that biking in the city was much more stressful and more dangerous than we expected.
 A solution came to mind with inspiration from the navigational app Waze.

 Waze is a a crowd-powered traffic navigation - its maps are charted by the community, meaning it remains up-to-date and provides more accurate mappings in less accessed locations

 In order to inform cyclists around the local area of issues that may arise during their rides, the Modefi App will create a wealth of information based on the input from the users themselves.
 The interface on the bicycle connects via bluetooth to the user's smartphone and informs the user of navigation directions or upcoming hazards.